Naledi-Mokhethi/HospitalQueue/README.md

 - The project DAL uses SQL Express and was developed using SSMS
 - The frontend is built using HTML, CSS and JavaScript.
 - On form submission there is a beautiful confirm dialog implemented with SweetAlert
-- It has Data Transfer Objects
+- It has Data Transfer Objects.
+- It consumes the Authentication Web API on my portfolio

 ### Developers Guide
 - Application was developed using visual studio however, vs-code can be used.